 "So I said, 'Sir, listen, if you give me an opportunity, I could build the same program.
 So he gave me that opportunity and I built that program exactly to the specifications that they needed.
 I didn't get paid $600,000, I got my regular pay cheque and went home."

 It was a crucial turning point in Freddie's life.
-He was only 15, but he now decided to leave school and start up his own computing business - much to his parent's dismay.
+He decided to start up his own computing business.

 One disturbing symptom was that he would wake up in the night and re-enact things he had seen on television earlier in the evening.
 This led to what Freddie calls "the most traumatising thing that ever happened to me".